Richard Cook (safety researcher): Biography

 Cook graduated Cum Laude from Lawrence University in 1975 from a customized program that included physics and urban planning.
 After completing his bachelor's degree, Cook took a position as a lead systems analysis at Control Data Corporation, working with finite element analysis programs such as ANSYS and NASTRAN on the CDC STAR-100, and managing teams of programmers and support analysts.

 In 1986, Cook received his MD degree from the University of Cincinnati where he was a General Surgery intern.
 In 1994, he completed his Anesthesiology residence at the Ohio State University.

-Cook served in the Department of Anesthesia and Critical Care at the University of Chicago as an associate professor and Director of the Cognitive Technologies Laboratory from 1994–2012, where he provided clinical care, did teaching and training, research, and community service.
+Cook served in the Department of Anesthesia and Critical Care at the University of Chicago as an associate professor and Director of the Cognitive Technologies Laboratory from 1994 to 2012, where he provided clinical care, did teaching and training, research, and community service.

 In 2012, Cook was named Sweden's First Professor of Patient Safety, at KTH Royal Institute of Technology, where he served until 2015, when he retired from the position as a Professor Emeritus.

-From 2015–2020, Cook worked as a research scientist at the Ohio State University in the Department of Integrated Systems Engineering.
-During this time, he also had a part time appointment as a clinical professor of anesthesiology at the Ohio State University Wexner Medical Center, where he provided patient care and trained new medical practitioners.
+From 2015 to 2020, Cook worked as a research scientist at the Ohio State University in the Department of Integrated Systems Engineering.
+During this time, he also had a part-time appointment as a clinical professor of anesthesiology at the Ohio State University Wexner Medical Center, where he provided patient care and trained new medical practitioners.

 In 2017, Cook, along with John Allspaw and David Woods, founded a consulting company, Adaptive Capacity Labs.

 Patient safety work

 Cook was active in the patient safety movement from the mid-1990s to the mid-2000s.
 He was one of the founding board members of the National Patient Safety Foundation and served on its executive committee until 2007.
-From 1998-2000, he advised the U.S. Veterans Health Administration (VA) on patient safety initiatives, and in 2000 was appointed co-director of a V.A.
+From 1998 to 2000, he advised the U.S. Veterans Health Administration (VA) on patient safety initiatives, and in 2000 was appointed co-director of a V.A.
 "Gaps Center" that was funded due to Cook's research.

 In 1997, Cook helped organize the workshop "Assembling the Scientific Basis for Progress on Patient Safety" in Chicago, and co-authored the resulting report published the following year: A Tale of Two Stories: Contrasting Views of Patient Safety.

 In 2011, Cook served on an advisory panel for the Institute of Medicine on the topic of Health IT and Patient Safety.
 In the final published report, he wrote a dissent where he argued that health IT software should be regulated as a class III medical device.